DocFX/symfony-website-checklist/README.md

 8. Use the MakerBundle to make a registration process (`php bin/console make:registration-form`).
 9. The `SecurityController.php` and `RegistrationController.php` stay at the root of `src/Controller` directory.
 10. Run `composer require tgalopin/html-sanitizer-bundle` and sanitize all user-generated fields that are displayed without escaping.
+11. Configure the `framework.trusted_hosts` and `framework.trusted_headers` parameters.
+12. Check your app through `https://github.com/fabpot/local-php-security-checker` on a regular basis (add it to your CI and your local habits).
+13. Every time you add an action, before you even start writing it, check the security first.
+Do the same when you're done.
+14. Make sure you use absolutely generic and unique error messages for login and password reset actions.
+Don't reveal what was wrong on user side.

 ## 8. Use TailwindCSS for styles and RWI